Understanding Electric Traction and Steering for Robotic Vehicles

 Traction actuators provide motive power to the vehicle drive wheels.
 Although traction solutions can provide some steering functionality by controlling the relative speeds of drive wheels, their primary function is to move the vehicle.
 Key considerations for choosing or designing traction solutions include torque, speed, efficiency and size.

 It is important to choose the best solution for the application, a process that begins with the wheel motor.
-Options include brush DC motors, brushless DC motors, stepper motors, and AC synchronous or asynchronous (induction) motors (see http:// tinyurl.com/ycdugugu).
+Options include brush DC motors, brushless DC motors, stepper motors, and AC synchronous or asynchronous (induction) motors (see https:// tinyurl.com/ycdugugu).
 As in most aspects of engineering, there is no single ideal solution.
 The optimal choice depends upon the requirements of the application, including the factors listed above, and involves a number of trade-offs (see table

 1).
 That said, the most common motor selections tend to be brush or brushless DC motors, and AC synchronous motors, with brushless motors increasing in popularity.
 Stepper motors are effective for very specific, low-power niche applications.
 AC induction motors are also used in some wheel drives.